About Working In Concert

 2014: Christine Steyer and Claudia Hommel meet at the Naked Voice Institute led by Stephen Smith at Northwestern University.

-2014: Bellissima Opera Outreach begins the first workshops that will develop the underlying themes, characters and lyrics for the opera Future Perfect, one of the first stories of the Transcendence Triptych.
+2014: Bellissima Opera Outreach holds the first workshops that will develop the underlying themes, characters and lyrics for the opera Future Perfect, one of the first stories in Bellissima’s Tales of Transcendence .

-Early 2017: Claudia, Elizabeth Doyle and Lynne Jordan are joined by Roxane Assaf and others to launch the Chicago Paris Cabaret Connexion, taking place in Paris that September.
+Early 2017: Claudia, Elizabeth Doyle and Lynne Jordan are joined by Roxane Assaf in Chicago and Mylène Launay and Jean-Claude Orfali in Paris to launch the first international exchange of Chicago Paris Cabaret Connexion, held in Paris in September.

-2018: Chicago Paris Cabaret Connexion comes to Chicago for an 8-day international exchange October-November.
+2018: Chicago Paris Cabaret Connexion comes to Chicago for an eight-day international exchange October-November.

-Early 2019: Bellissima Opera joins forces with the Cabaret Connexion, SongShop and classroom programs to form Working In Concert.
+Early 2019: Bellissima Opera joins the Cabaret Connexion, SongShop and classroom programs to form Working In Concert.

-Early 2019: Working In Concert initiates with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project the first Chicago Cabaret Week, co-sponsored by the city’s tourism bureau Choose Chicago.
-Postponed in March 2020 due to the COVID-19 pandemic, the coordinators look forward to the launching of Chicago Cabaret Week in May 2022.
+Early 2019: Working In Concert forms a coordinating body with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project to plan the first Chicago Cabaret Week.
+Choose Chicago, the city’s tourism bureau, provides marketing support.
+Scheduled for March 2020, the festival is postponed by the COVID-19 pandemic until May 2022.

-September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to France for 11 days of workshops and performances with French and British cohorts.
+September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to Sète, Montpellier and Paris, France for 11 days of workshops and performances with French and British cohorts.

-August–October 2020: In spite of pandemic restrictions, we’re able to hold three garden concerts for SongShop Live.
+August–October 2020: In spite of pandemic restrictions, WIC hosts three garden concerts for SongShop Live.

-December 2020: Approached by African-American performers who have long participated in SongShop and Cabaret Connexion, we launch a new initiative for Black Voices in Cabaret.
+December 2020: Suggested by African-American performers who have participated in SongShop and Cabaret Connexion, we launch a new initiative called Black Voices in Cabaret.

 February and March 2021: Under pandemic conditions, we hold our first virtual concerts and events—SongShop Live optimistically sings of “A Brand New Day” and Black Voices in Cabaret presents an online forum and a 3-part concert “Healing through Song.”

-September 19 and October 3, 2021: We co-produce with Chicago Cabaret Professionals and The Cabaret Project the acclaimed concerts of “100 Years of Chicago Cabaret”, held aptly enough in Bronzeville, home of the “Stroll” a century ago.
+September-October, 2021: We co-produce with Chicago Cabaret Professionals and The Cabaret Project two acclaimed concerts of 100 Years of Chicago Cabaret, held in Bronzeville, home of the “Stroll” a century ago.